 The Board of the Company is responsible for the Group's system of corporate governance.
-At 31 December 2019 the Board consisted of three Directors being the Chief Executive Officer, Ms N Memon, the Non-executive Chairman, Mr M Steed, and Non-executive Director Mr A Migge.
+At 31 December 2020 the Board consisted of three Directors being the Chief Executive Officer, Ms N Memon, the Non-executive Chairman, Mr M Steed, and Senior Independent Non-executive Director Mr A Migge.
 Details of their careers are given in the Report of the Directors.
-During 2019, there were some changes to the membership of the Board.
-On 7 January 2019 Ms N Memon was appointed a Non-executive Director and then on 25 January 2019 she became Chief Executive Officer replacing Mr S Khan.
-On 16 July 2019 Mr S Khan resigned as an Executive Director.
-On 18 March 2020 Mr G Lewis was appointed as a Non-executive Director.
+During 2020, there were some changes to the membership of the Board with Mr G Lewis resigning as a Non-executive Director on 21 December 2020.
+Post the period end on 3 March 2021, Mr D Hutchins joined the Board as a Non-executive Director.

-The Board has considered the independence of Mr Migge and Mr Lewis and considers them to be fully independent.
+The Board has considered the independence of Mr Migge and considers him to be fully independent.

 Details of Directors' service contracts are given in the Remuneration Report.
 None of the Board have any conflicts of interest arising from cross-directorships or day-to-day involvement in running the business.
 All Directors are subject to election by shareholders at the first Annual General Meeting after their appointment.
 All Directors are submitted for re-election after three years, subject to continued satisfactory performance.
-All Directors had access throughout the year to the advice and services of the Company Secretary, Mr S Smith, who resigned on 19 September 2019 and replaced by Mr A Warden, who are responsible for ensuring that Board procedures and applicable regulations under the Company's Articles of Association or otherwise are complied with.
+All Directors had access throughout the year to the advice and services of the Company Secretary, Mr A Warden, who resigned on 14 December 2020 and was replaced by Mr N Lee, who is responsible for ensuring that Board procedures and applicable regulations under the Company's Articles of Association or otherwise are complied with.
 Each Director is entitled, if necessary, to seek independent professional advice at the Company's expense.